 With more women leading production and blending, the flavor of bourbon itself is evolving.
 New palates are challenging old assumptions about what makes a “good” whiskey.
 This has led to an explosion of creativity, with distillers experimenting with unique grain combinations, innovative mash bills, and creative barrel finishes—much like the double-oak and cask-strength whiskeys that honor Mary Dowling’s own bold spirit.
 As one industry publication puts it, women are “challenging the traditional expectations” and demanding more complexity and diversity in their glasses.
 This push for innovation benefits everyone, making the entire category more dynamic and interesting.

-A Lasting Impact on Bourbon Culture
+A Lasting Legacy in Bourbon Culture

 Creating a more inclusive industry also means confronting its flaws.
 The bourbon world has not always been a welcoming place for women, and there is still work to be done to ensure it is safe and equitable for all.
 Recent studies have shown that sexism and harassment remain significant issues, a stark reminder that cultural change is an ongoing process.
 By speaking out, establishing mentorship programs, and demanding accountability, women are creating a lasting impact that goes beyond the bottle.
 They are building a culture where talent and passion are the only things that matter, ensuring the legacy of women in bourbon is one of strength, resilience, and progress.